Pakistani rescuers free 2 children from dangling chairlift; 6 more trapped | Business

 ''A chairlift stuck at a height of about 900 ft midway due to breakage in one of its cables in Battagram.
 Eight persons, including 6 children, (are) stranded,'' the Geo News reported citing a statement from the National Disaster Management Authority (NDMA).

-Helicopters of Pakistan Army Aviation and Pakistan Air Force are participating in the rescue operation along with the Special Services Group (SSG) troops, the report said.

-The Express Tribune reported that a final helicopter rescue attempt was being carried out as a last resort as a chopper operation in the dark can be very risky and dangerous given the weather conditions and low daylight conditions as night time approaches.

-Authorities have decided to continue the rescue operation from the ground with the help of the Pakistan Army so that the operation may be continued even in the dark of night.
+Authorities have decided to continue the rescue operation from the ground with the help of the Pakistan Army so that the operation may be continued during night.

-Television footage aired around 4:45 pm showed a rescuer suspended from a sling being lowered and positioned adjacent to the chairlift, the Dawn News reported.
+Television footage aired around 4:45 pm showed a rescuer suspended from a sling being lowered and positioned adjacent to the chairlift, Dawn news portal reported.

 The rescue mission is complicated due to gusty winds in the area and the fact the helicopter's rotor blades risk further destabilising the lift, it said.